 Step 4: Show a confirmation message or redirect the user to a custom page

-Once the user submits the Forgot/Reset Password form, you can either redirect them to a custom page that includes a message confirming the password reset link has been sent or simply display that message immediately.
+Once the user submits the Forgot/Reset Password form, you can either redirect them to a custom page that includes a message confirming the password reset link has been sent to their email or simply display that message immediately.
 In our JSON example, we display it immediately.

 The next step is to test the form!
 This is the most important step.
 You should get all the way to the reset password screen of WordPress.
 Once you do, you know it’s working 100%!